On June 21, the American Academy of Pediatrics and the Brady Center to Prevent Gun Violence urges parents to ask a simple question to keep kids safe

 A gun, found by a child, can change lives forever in just a few moments.
-Parents are reminded to ask other parents if there is an unlocked
+On June 21, the first day of summer, parents are reminded to ask other parents if there is an unlocked

 gun in the home where their child is going to play.

-The American Academy of Pediatrics (AAP) helped to start ASK Day, which is led by the Brady Center to Prevent Gun Violence, to prevent injuries and deaths from guns that are stored unsafely in homes.
+The American Academy of Pediatrics (AAP) and the Brady Center to Prevent Gun Violence created ASK Day to prevent injuries and deaths from guns that are stored unsafely in homes.
+The ASK (Asking Saves Kids) campaign promotes a simple idea with the potential to help keep kids safe.
+Ask,

 If your child is going to play or hang out at a home where he hasn't been before, ask if there is a gun in that home.